 The following is a summary of the material accounting policies adopted by Anglicare in the preparation of the financial statements.
-The accounting policies have been consistently applied, unless otherwise stated, and are consistent with those of the previous year unless otherwise stated.
+The accounting policies are consistent with those of the previous years unless otherwise stated.

 Where necessary, the figures for the previous year have been reclassified and repositioned for consistency with current year disclosures.